etlapale/emilien/src/code.rst

   several text document formats (including DocBook) and multiple biliography databases (such as BibTeX, JSON, or Mendeley).
 - `db2ooxml </code/db2ooxml>`_ DocBook to Office OpenXML
-  (Word 2007 .docx) converter with support for (MathML & LaTeX) equations, bibliographies, figures, and much more.
+  (Word 2007 .docx) converter with support for equations, bibliographies, changes/revisions, figures, and much more.

 Development